twhitelow1/node-portfolio/README.md

 - Clone this repo ```gh repo clone twhitelow1/node-portfolio```
 - ```npm install``` to install all required dependencies
 - ```npm start``` to start the local server

+# Code Overview
+## Dependencies
+expressjs - The server for handling and routing HTTP requests pug - For templating the markup

+## Application Structure
+- views/ - This folder contains